Controlling Feral Hogs in Arkansas

 None of these control methods has proven 100% effective.
 Using several strategies, such as corral trapping followed by shooting and dog-hunting stragglers, may increase chances of success.

 What are the laws in Arkansas regarding feral hogs?

 - It is legal to shoot or trap feral hogs, day or night, on privately-owned land.

-- Public lands including Wildlife Management Areas (WMAs) have different rules about hunting feral hogs and therefore check the rules first before removing hogs.
+- Public lands including federal refuges and Wildlife Management Areas (WMAs) have different rules about feral hogs, and therefore check the rules first for where you plan to go.

 - It is illegal to possess, sell, transport, or release hogs into the wild other than to a terminal facility approved by the Arkansas Livestock and Poultry Commission.